KateMcGuane/magkapares/README.md

 2. Find the repository for this project, Kate McGuane / magkapares.
 3. Click on the Settings link.
 4. Click on the Pages link in the left hand side navigation bar.
+5. In the Source section (Build & Deployment), deploy from a branch.
-5. In the Source section, choose main from the drop down select branch menu.
-Select Root from the drop down select folder menu.
+6. In the Branch section (Build & Deployment), choose main from the Select Branch drop down menu.
+Choose Root from the Select Folder drop down menu.
-6. Click Save.
+7. Click Save.
 Your live Github Pages site is now deployed at the URL shown.
+8. Folloq up:
+  * Go to repository home of website.
+  * Click 'Environments' in the right-hand-side panel
+  * Click 'View deployment'

 ## Testing